AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/download-the-marketo-lead-management-solution.md

 >
 >**Admin Permissions Required**

-You will need to download and install a Marketo Solution into your Microsoft Dynamics account to get the sync started.
+You will need to download and install a Marketo Solution into your [!DNL Microsoft Dynamics] account to get the sync started.

 >[!CAUTION]
 >